torrid-fish/RAG-vs-Finetune/readme.md

 The raw data is not suitable for training, so I use `gpt-4o` to generate synthetic data for training and testing.
 The prompt I use can be found in `generate_data.ipynb`.

 > [!warning]
-> To use OpenAI API, create a file `key.py` and past your key as below:
+> To use OpenAI API, create a file `key.py` and paste your key as below:
 > ```
 > API_KEY = {your_api_key}
 > ```